cbohl/Vif/README.md

-# Zoof
+# Vif

 ## Summary

-Zoof is a web app for video chat with GIFs.
-Users can select a room number on the index page and invite their friend to join.
-Then, they will have a video chat with access to GIFs through the Giphy API.
+Vif is a web app for video chat with GIFs.
+Users can create a room on the index page and invite a friend to join.
+Then, they will have a video chat and the ability to share GIFs.

 ## Technologies Used

 - Next.js
 - WebRTC
 - WebSockets (through the Socket.io library)
+- CI/CD with GitHub Actions
+- Hosted via Fly.io
 - Giphy API
-- Hosted via Vercel

 ## Challenges and Techniques